floooh/yakc/web/p035_helloworld.md

 LOOP:   PUSH AF
 ~~~
 This clears the register A to zero, and saves it on the stack.
 A will become
-our foreground color value and loop counter.
-The **LOOP:** marks the
+the foreground color value and loop counter.
+The **LOOP:** label marks the
-beginning of our loop.
+beginning of the loop.

 ~~~
         LD L,A